1998–99 Port Vale F.C. season: First Division

-In February, Peter Beadle was sold on to Notts County for £250,000, representing a £50,000 loss.
+In February, Peter Beadle was sold to Notts County for £250,000, representing a £50,000 loss.
+On 6 February, Vale recorded a 2–0 home win over Huddersfield Town as Foyle claimed a brace.
+On 9 March, Vale won 4–3 at Norwich City to end a run of ten consecutive away defeats with what was voted as the performance of the week by the League Managers Association.
 The month of March saw Horton make his first signings as manager, bringing in five new faces: Dave Brammer (£300,000 from Wrexham); Tony Butler (£115,000 from Blackpool); Carl Griffiths (£100,000 from Leyton Orient); Alex Smith (£75,000 from Chester City); and Chris Allen (free from Nottingham Forest).
 This cost the club a total of £590,000.
 He also took in striker Alan Lee on loan from Aston Villa, and Craig Russell on loan from Manchester City.
 His changes finally paid off in April, as Vale went on a five-game unbeaten run.
-Their penultimate game was a 2–0 victory over QPR, meaning that a final day 1–0 defeat at fellow relegation candidates Bury was inconsequential.
+Their penultimate game was a 2–0 victory over QPR, which included a first career goal for 18-year old defender Anthony Gardner.
+A final day 1–0 defeat at fellow relegation candidates Bury was inconsequential.

 They finished in 21st position with 47 points, ahead of Bury on goals scored, but behind both Portsmouth and Queens Park Rangers on goals scored.
-Had the goals difference rule been in effect then Vale would have been relegated instead of Bury.
+Had the goals difference rule been in effect, Vale would have been relegated instead of Bury.
 Crewe Alexandra finished three places and one position higher than the Vale.
 Vale suffered 25 defeats, more than any other club in the league, and only Grimsby and Bury had scored fewer goals.
 Player of the Year Martin Foyle was the club's top-scorer with nine goals, representing the lowest total tally for the club's top-scorer since 1964–65.
 Only Paul Musselwhite and Allen Tankard managed to hit forty appearances, as a club record 43 players managed to turn out for the club throughout the season.